-3.6.1 Status: 2022.02 non-conformity with major catogory
+3.6.1 Status: NCR No 2022.02 with Major Category

 All staff, workers, Scheme Smallholders, out growers, and contract workers are appropriately trained.
-3.7.1

 Unit of certification had training identification and program for 2021-2022 in order to improve the competence and expertise of all workers including contractors.
 The company had identified the needs of competence standard and the proposed training for each worker including contractor worker, for example: